MEV Capture Through Time-Advantaged Arbitrage: Model Description

+We consider an \gls{AMM} pool with a trading fee $f$, facilitating trades between two assets.
+These pools collect token deposits from \glspl{LP} as reserves, against which traders can swap for a fee.
+Exchange rates are algorithmically determined -- e.g., by maintaining a constant product of the reserves, in the simplest case~\cite{angeris21uniswap}.

-Consider an \gls{AMM} pool with a trading fee of $f$ that facilitates trades between two assets~---~a risky asset and a numéraire.
-We assume that the risky asset's external market price changes over time, while the price on the \gls{AMM} is only changed by arbitrage trades.
-In other words, we assume that the price discovery for the risky asset takes place on the external market.\footnote{Furthermore, we ignore uninformed (non-arbitrage, ``noise'') trades on the \gls{AMM}.} Let $p$ denote the price of the risky asset on the external market relative to the price on the \gls{AMM}.
-For instance, $p= 0.9$ indicates that the external price is~10\% lower than the \gls{AMM} price.
-Initially, the prices on the \gls{AMM} and the external market prices are assumed to be the same, that is,~$p=1.0$.
+We consider a pool containing a risky asset and a numéraire, and assume the risky asset's price fluctuates on the outside market over time.
+The AMM price adjusts solely through arbitrage trades with the outside market, reflecting our assumption that price discovery occurs externally.
+We ignore uninformed ("noise") trades on the AMM.

+Let $p$ represent the price of the risky asset on the external market relative to its price on the \gls{AMM}.
+Specifically, for an AMM price $P_0$ and an external market price $P$, we define $p = P/P_0$.
+For example, $p = 0.9$ indicates that the external price is 10\% lower than the \gls{AMM} price.
+Initially, we assume the prices on the \gls{AMM} and the external market are equal, i.e., $p = 1.0$.

-The actor with the time advantage can monitor price discrepancies between the external market and the \gls{AMM}.
-When an arbitrage opportunity arises, they can decide whether and when to capitalize on it.
-Realizing the arbitrage profit involves both a trade on the external market and a trade on the \gls{AMM}.
-For the time-advantage arbitrageur, the \gls{AMM} trade will immediately reach the \gls{AMM}.
-Although other arbitrageurs can also detect these opportunities, their \gls{AMM} trades will be delayed.
-As a result, there exists a time window of length $T_w$ during which no other arbitrageur can interact with the \gls{AMM} as a reaction to the arbitrage opportunity, since their transactions are subject to this delay.
+Arbitrageurs monitor price discrepancies between the external market and the \gls{AMM}.
+When an arbitrage opportunity arises, they compete to exploit it.
+Realizing arbitrage profits involves executing one trade each on the external market and the \gls{AMM}.
+Notably, only the first arbitrageur to interact with the \gls{AMM} can perform a profitable arbitrage, as their trade moves the AMM pool price towards the external market price.

+In the setting we analyze, the time-advantaged arbitrageur's trades are immediately processed by the \gls{AMM}, while transactions from other arbitrageurs are delayed.
+Consequently, a time window of length $T_w$ exists, starting when an arbitrage opportunity emerges, during which no other arbitrageur can respond to the opportunity due to the imposed delay.
+This allows the time-advantaged arbitrageur to decide whether and when to capitalize on the opportunity during this time window, contrasting with a pure first-come, first-serve setting where competition forces immediate extraction.